Centre’s first tenants positive sign for local economy

 The HGC is situated just on the south side of Market Harborough town, opposite the leisure centre and swimming pool where tenants can benefit from a corporate discount.

-There is also a range of original artwork from Harborough Artists Cluster on display and available to purchase, accessible showers, electric parking points and high tech glazing which reduces heat loss and solar gain, plus views over green spaces, the rural office space is a strikingly attractive venue.
+Flexible office suites range in size from around 500 to 2,100 square feet and multiple offices can be taken to provide larger accommodation if required.
+With a range of original artwork from Harborough Artists Cluster on display and available to purchase, accessible showers, electric parking points and high-tech glazing which reduces heat loss and solar gain, and panoramic views over the countryside, the rural office space is a strikingly attractive venue.

 The convenience of the location provides commuters with excellent access to major road and rail links, with the A6, M1 and A14 nearby.
 Frequent, direct trains to London St Pancras International take just under an hour from Market Harborough Station.
 Being within easy distance of East Midlands, Luton and Birmingham airports.